mihailmariusiondev/arkantranscripter/README.md

    python main.py
    ```

-   You will see the message `Starting bot...` in the console, indicating that the bot is up and running.
+   You will see log messages indicating that the bot is initializing and running.

 3. **Interacting with the Bot**: